twilio/twilio-php/docs/index.rst

 Support and Development
 ===========================

-All development occurs over on `Github <https://github.com/twilio/twilio-php>`_.
-To checkout the source, run
+All development occurs on `Github <https://github.com/twilio/twilio-php>`_.
+To check out the source, run

 .. code-block:: bash